dabeaz/curio/README.rst

 of Curio before it starts utilizing more features of Python 3.6.
 For the best results, you should use Python 3.6 and Curio from github.

-The verion 0.7 version (in progress) requires the use of Python 3.6.
+The verion 0.7 version (in progress) still works on Python 3.5.
+Eventually, Curio will start using Python-3.6 specific features though.

 Quick install
 -------------